Frequently Asked Questions

 What is SaySomethinginWelsh?

 SaySomethingInWelsh is a course that focuses on helping people learn to speak and understand Welsh, and avoids wasting time on complicated grammar rules and reading/writing.
 Based on the latest research in language learning, the course provides downloadable MP3 files for free.
-The entire introductory course of 25 lessons, the practice sessions and vocabulary units are all entirely free of charge.
-Give it a go and you'll be speaking Welsh in no time =)
+The first 15 half-hour sessions - enough to give you a very serious workout and get you using a surprising amount of Welsh - are entirely free of charge.
+Give them a go and you'll be speaking Welsh in no time =)

 Because this is a new approach to learning a language, we advise you to start from lesson one whether you're a total beginner or an experienced learner.
 The important things to remember are: